 If you press the back and forward buttons at the same time, you can perform a lamp test.
-For details about operations in addition to the lamp test and the information that can be displayed on the LCD, see 11 Switch Management in the Software Manual Configuration Guide Vol. 1.
+For details about operations in addition to the lamp test and the information that can be displayed on the LCD, see 11.1 System operation panel in the Software Manual Configuration Guide Vol. 1.

-If you perform a lamp test, LEDs light up for fan units, power units, control and switching units, and network interface units whose power is on.
+If you perform a lamp test, LEDs light up for fan units, power units, basic switching units, and network interface units whose power is on.